dingxiong/dingxiong.github.io/_posts/2023-12-03-c-c-std-libs.md

 wired.
 It is inside `/urs/lib/x86_64-linux-gnu`, but not `/usr/lib/gcc`.
 I suspect it is shipped with Linux instead of installed together with gcc.
 So I did a quick experiment.
-I launched a docker container `docker run -i -t ubuntu /bin/bash` and with a fresh ubuntu image
+I launched a docker container `docker run -i -t ubuntu /bin/bash` and inside this fresh ubuntu image

 ```
 root@6adc2dc89d0b:/# ll /usr/lib/aarch64-linux-gnu/libgcc_s.so.1
 -rw-r--r-- 1 root root 84296 May 13  2023 /usr/lib/aarch64-linux-gnu/libgcc_s.so.1
 ```

+This .so file exits without installing gcc!

 Third, this shared library has quite a few function starting with `_Unwind_`.
-And you notice that all these functions shows up in `libunwind` library as well.
+And you notice that all these functions show up in `libunwind` library as well.
 So basically, this is glibc's own implementation of `libunwind`?
 Actually, it depends. glibc has its own implementation such as [this one](https://github.com/gcc-mirror/gcc/blob/d1a21a6f9474e519926d20a7c6d664be03aff3ee/libgcc/unwind.inc#L291).
 But it is not always used.
 It depends on the flag [USE_LIBUNWIND_EXCEPTIONS](https://github.com/gcc-mirror/gcc/blob/d1a21a6f9474e519926d20a7c6d664be03aff3ee/gcc/gcc.cc#L1926).
-If this flag is defined, GCC will link with `-lunwind` and all its internal `_Unwind_` implementation will just delegates to corresponding ones in `libunwind`. glics's own doc has clearly statement about this well.
+If this flag is defined, GCC will link with `-lunwind` and all its internal `_Unwind_` implementations delegate to corresponding ones in `libunwind`. glics's own doc has clear statement about this well.
 See [doc](https://github.com/bminor/glibc/blob/cf11e74b0d81d389bcad5cdbba020ba475f0ac4b/manual/debug.texi#L42).